top of page

 Insects

-Insect stations are a great idea to set out in Autumn.
-You don't need to spend money on expensive pre-made huts, you can have a go at constructing your own with vintage materials.
-In a small space you can use a wooden box or crate, or something like an old birdhouse with a firm backing.
-Place in it several types of natural materials like hollow stems of the dried flowers from your garden: twigs, fir cones, hay, even paper straws.
+Insect stations are a great idea to set out in very early Autumn.
+You don't need to spend money on expensive pre-made huts, you can easily construct an area of your own with vintage materials.
+In a small space you can use a wooden box or crate, quite deep, with a firm backing.
+Fill it with several types of natural materials like hollow stems of the dried flowers from your garden, heather, twigs, fir cones, hay, even paper straws pushed firmly in between the other contents.
+Ensure it all fits tightly and is secure.
 Insects will snuggle into the tiniest places to keep out the cold.
-Leaf cutter bees will find their way into enclosed areas to ...
-If it is a mild Autumn with insects still out and about, place your box securely between plants in sheltered areas to show our creepy crawly friends where to hibernate.
+Place your box securely between the last of the flowering plants, preferably on a firm base of bricks or similar, and in a sheltered area, so that weary creepy crawlies can find their way to hibernation.

-In a larger garden a bug hotel can be constructed using a piece of flat-backed furniture such as an old bookcase or cupboard.
+In a larger garden, a bug hotel can be constructed using an

 More about water

-Water butts and dolly tubs are a great way to collect water during the winter and provide a higher drinking station for wood pigeons and crows.
-However, do ensure that hedgehogs cannot fall into deep open buckets and tubs placed close to the ground, or beneath low walls.
+Water butts and vintage metal dolly tubs are a great way to collect water during the winter and provide a higher drinking station for wood pigeons and crows.
+However, do ensure that hedgehogs cannot fall into deep open buckets and tubs placed beneath low walls.
+Hedgehogs love to climb and can run very fast, getting themselves into all sorts of scrapes, and although they can swim, deep water could mean fatalities, so ensure deep water is out of their reach.
+Shallow ponds can be made safe for wildlife by putting a small ramp in the water as an escape route.

-Loose lids are a hazard to a curious creature like a cat!
+Loose lids on water butts are a hazard to a curious creature like a cat or squirrel so ensure they fit properly or are held securely in place.

-Vintage tubs and tanks also make great planters for your Spring bulbs and Autumn cyclamen.
+Vintage tubs and tanks also make great planters for your Autumn cyclamen and Spring bulbs.

 Image by Alexander Andrews